Young children require attention and nurturing, but in a way that makes them feel eager to explore and learn.

 Additionally, singing and dancing can help your child learn how to count and develop their rhythm skills.

-Dancing is great for developing their muscles and strength, as well as improving their flexibility.
+Dancing is great for developing their muscles and gross motor skills, as well as improving their flexibility.

 Just make sure to choose songs that are age-appropriate so you won’t be faced with your little one repeating inappropriate lyrics.